mahdi-b/mbio612f22/morea/overview-readings.md

 published: true
 ---

-This page collects together all of the "readings" associated with individual modules.
+Here you will find all of the "readings" associated with each module.
+The following readings must be completed before the beginning of each module.

-In this site, readings represent "passive" learning opportunities, as opposed to experiences, which represent "active" learning opportunities.
-In many courses, readings and experiences together constitute the "assignments".